upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 11/Lab Exercise/University Employee Category Categorizer/README.md

+# University Employee Category Categorizer

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 Raghav is working on a university payroll system that categorizes employees into four types: Programmer, Assistant Professor, Associate Professor, and Professor.
 Each employee has basic details, including name, ID, address, email ID, and mobile number.
 All four roles inherit these details from the base class Employee.

 Each employee has a Basic Pay (BP), and the salary components are calculated as follows:

 DA (Dearness Allowance): 97% of Basic Pay
 HRA (House Rent Allowance): 10% of Basic Pay